 Patterned or Textured Floors

-Patterned or textured floors—think wood-look tiles or ceramic with a bit of texture—are also a smart pick.
-The patterns break up dirt and stains, so they’re less obvious.
+Patterned or textured floors, such as wood-look tiles or ceramic with a bit of texture, are also a smart pick.
+The patterns break up dirt and stains, making them less noticeable.
 Kitchens and bathrooms especially benefit from this kind of floor.

-Light floors, like white, light gray, or cream, can make a space feel airy and clean, but they do show dirt more.
-If you’re drawn to lighter shades, soft neutrals like light gray or cream hide dust better than pure white.
+Light floors, like white, light grey, or cream, can make a space feel airy and clean, but they show dirt more easily.
+If you’re drawn to lighter shades, soft neutrals like light grey or cream hide dust better than pure white.

-For more detailed guidance on this topic, read our blog on tips to choose the right color for flooring and make the best decision for your space.
+For more detailed guidance on this topic, read our blog post with tips on choose the right colour for flooring and making the best decision for your space.

 Quick Comparison: Floor Colors That Hide Dirt Best